sacredbanana/AmigaGPT/README.md

 - ### State-of-the-art language model

-**AmigaGPT** uses the GPT-4 architecture developed by OpenAI to generate coherent, context-aware responses to your input.
+**AmigaGPT** uses the o1, GPT-4o, GPT-4 and GPT-3.5 models developed by OpenAI to generate coherent, context-aware responses to your input.

 - ### AI Image Generation with DALL-E 2 and DALL-E 3